justjake/quickjs-emscripten/doc/@jitl/quickjs-asmjs-mjs-release-sync/README.md

 ## Single-file, or separate .wasm file? asmjs

 The C library code is compiled to Javascript, no WebAssembly used.
 Sometimes called "asmjs".
-This is the slowest possible option, and is intended for constrained environments that do not support WebAssembly, like quickjs-in-quickjs.
+This is the slowest possible option, and is intended for constrained environments that do not support WebAssembly, like quickjs-for-quickjs.

 ## More details